acurteman/cryptographic/docs.md

     - Element 4: String, Optional message

+### adminCommands: Dictionary

+- Client variable.
+Contains all commands that can be called by server admins, keys are commands, values are command descriptions

 ### aliasToID: Dictionary

 - Server variable.
 Dictionary of connected users, keys are user aliases, values are network IDs